-The final Queen’s speech of this Parliament took place on Wednesday 4th June.
+The final Queen's speech of this Parliament took place on Wednesday 4th June.
 The Countryside Alliance examined the speech and sent a brief out to Parliamentartians, outlining our concerns and thoughts about the rural issues included in the speech, specifically measures to freeze fuel duty, the Infrastructure Bill and increasing housing supply.
-Read on for our topline comments or click here for our full brief.
+Read on for our topline comments.

 Fuel Duty Freeze

 The Countryside Alliance welcomes the continued freezing of fuel duty.
 High prices for fuel at the pump hit rural motorists particularly hard.
 Rural commuters already pay 25% more to travel to and from their workplace than their urban counterparts; travel an additional 10,000 miles to access essential services and are faced with higher prices at the pump because of lack of competition in the local market